$unix-magic --init

 A gateway to controlling the system

-What set the UNIX shell apart was that it doubled as a programming language.
-You could use it interactively, but you could also write scripts to automate repetitive work.
-Most operating systems at the time didn’t give you that.
+What eventually set the Unix shell apart was that it doubled as a programming language.
+You could use it interactively, but you could also write scripts to automate repetitive work — something most operating systems at the time didn’t offer.

 AWK